Polygamy in Christianity: Middle Ages

 The Church held a synod in Hertford, England, in 673 that was supervised by Archbishop Theodore.
 Chapter 10 issued by the synod declared that marriage is allowed between one man and one woman, and separation (but not divorce) is only granted in the case of adultery, but even then remarriage is not allowed.

 In the medieval period, multiple wives were often obtained through kidnapping.
 It is with this in view that we must interpret the following laws: The Frankish Laws of 818–9 strictly forbade kidnapping of women.
 The XXVII. law issued by King Stephen I of Hungary (1000–1030) declares that the kidnapper must return the woman to her parents even if he has had sexual intercourse with her, and must pay a penalty to the parents.
-According to the Hungarian law, the kidnapped girl was then free to marry whomever.
+According to the Hungarian law, the kidnapped girl was then free to marry anyone.

 The Roman councils of 1052 and 1063 suspended from communion those laymen who had a wife and a concubine at the same time.
 Divorce was also forbidden, and remarriage after a divorce counted as polygamy.
 Nicholas the Great (858–67) forbade Lothair II of Lotharingia to divorce his barren wife Teutberga and marry his concubine Waldrada, with whom he had several children.
-After a council of the Lotharingian bishops, as well as the archbishop of Köln and Trier had annulled his marriage to Theutberga, the pope voided this decision, and made him take his wife back.
+After a council of the Lotharingian bishops, as well as the archbishop of Köln and Trier, had annulled his marriage to Theutberga, the Pope voided this decision, and made him take his wife back.

 In Scandinavia, the word for an official concubine was "frille".
 Norwegian Bishop Øystein Erlendsson (ca. 1120–1188) declared that concubines were not allowed to accept the sacraments unless they married, and men were forced to promise marriage to women they had lain with outside of wedlock.
 In 1280, the Norwegian king Eirik Magnusson (1280–99) declared that men were exempted from having to promise marriage to the frille if they went to confession and did penance.
 The Church answered by making several declarations in the 14th century, urging men to marry their concubines.
 In 1305, King Håkon V (1270–1319) issued a law that declared marriage to be the only lawful way of cohabitation, and declared that only women in wedlock were allowed to dress as they pleased, while the dress of concubines was restricted.